lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## No-Response

 {{rfc7967}}  defines an No-Response option limiting the responses made by a server to a request.
-If the value is not by both ends, then TV is set to this value, MO is set to "equal" and CDF is set to "not-sent".
+If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDF is set to "not-sent".

-Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore" and CDF to "value-sent".
+Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore" and CDA to "value-sent".
 A matching list can also be used to reduce the size.

 ## Time Scale

+Time scale {{I-D.toutain-core-time-scale}} option allows a client to inform the server that it is in a slow network and that message ID should be kept for a duration given by the option.

+If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDF is set to "not-sent".

+Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore" and CDA to "value-sent".
+A matching list can also be used to reduce the size.

 ## OSCORE
 {: #Sec-OSCORE}